Tubing on the Delaware River - Westfall to River Beach

 - CLICK HERE for Detailed Information

-Lake Wallenpaupack Scenic Boat Tour
+Lake Wallenpaupack Scenic Boat Tour and Shohola Falls

-Lake
+Lake Wallenpaupack

 Cornelia & Florence Bridge Nature Preserve

-Before his recent death, Township native Charles Bridge donated his family's 300-acre property to Dingman
+may pose tripping hazards.
+Before his recent passing, Township native Charles Bridge donated his family's

-the Park be named the Cornelia and Florence Bridge Preserve in their honor.
+the park be named the Cornelia and Florence Bridge Preserve in their honor.

 Back to the top of the page